Mima Shimoda: Professional wrestling career

+All Japan Women's Pro-Wrestling (1987-1997)

 Shimoda debuted on August 5, 1987, against her future Las Cachorras Orientales partner, Etsuko Mita.
 Early on in her career, Shimoda formed the "Tokyo Sweethearts" with Manami Toyota.

 On October 8, 1989, Shimoda won the AJW Junior Championship.

 On August 19, 1990, Shimoda competed in a kickboxing match against Aja Kong.
 She lost several teeth during the match in defeat.

 By 1991, the Tokyo Sweethearts had stopped teaming together regularly, however they would team off and on through the 1990s.

-Las Cachorras Orientales (1992–2009)

-In 1992, Shimoda formed Las Cachorras Orientales(commonly known as LCO) with Etsuko Mita and Akira Hokuto.
+In 1992, Shimoda formed Las Cachorras Orientales (LCO) with Etsuko Mita and Akira Hokuto.
 While Hokuto was an original member, she did not stay on long as a regular with the team.
 The team mostly wrestled in the undercard until they captured both the JWP Tag Team Championship and the UWA World Women's Tag Team Championship in March 1994.
 The team held both sets of titles until January 8, 1995, when they lost their JWP Tag Team Championship to Hikari Fukuoka and Mayumi Ozaki.
 On September 2, 1995, they vacated their UWA World Women's Tag Team Championship after a successful defense against Lioness Asuka and Jaguar Yokota.

 On May 11, 1996, the Tokyo Sweethearts teamed up again to take on "Double Inoue" of Kyoko Inoue and Takako Inoue.
 The match went 52 minutes with Double Inoue getting the win.
 On June 22, 1996, the teams re-matched with the Tokyo Sweethearts winning the WWWA World Tag Team Championship.
 They held the titles until January 20, 1997.

-Post All Japan Women's career
+Late career (1997-present)

 Shimoda left All Japan Women's Pro-Wrestling with Mita in October 1997 as the promotion filed for bankruptcy for NEO Japan Ladies Pro-Wrestling.
 Between October 1997 and February 1998, the team made stops in Ladies Legend Pro-Wrestling, JDStar and Gaea Japan while creating a rivalry with Kyoko Inoue and Misae Genki in NEO.
 The team also stopped in JWP later that year.

 The team became freelance in 1999.
 They wrestled multiple matches for Gaea Japan eventually joining the heel faction, SSU(Super Star Unit).
 The also started to appear in Arsion during Summer 1999, winning the Twin Stars of Arsion League in December 1999.
 They also returned to All Japan Women's during this time, capturing the WWWA Tag Titles on July 10, 1999.

 On June 18, 1997, the team captured the WWWA World Tag Team Championship for the first time by defeating Tomoko Watanabe and Kumiko Maekawa, finally capturing the titles after 5 years as a team.

 In 2003, Shimoda retired to work in a backstage role with AtoZ Pro-Wrestling.
 The retirement did not last long as by 2005, she was wrestling regularly again after AtoZ's closure.